Saturday, 25, Apr, 2026

 Headnote :

-The provisions of a.
-6(c) (d) and (e) of the General Clauses Act, 1897 (same as s.
-4 of the Punjab General Clauses Act, 1898) relating to the consequences of the repeal of a law are applicable not only when an Act Regulation is repealed simpliciter but also to a case of repeal and simultaneous enact...
+The provisions outlined in sections 6(c), (d), and (e) of the General Clauses Act, 1897 (which correspond to section 4 of the Punjab General Clauses Act, 1898) regarding the effects of repealing a law apply not only when a law is simply repealed but also in instances where a law is repealed and simu...

 The State of Bombay Vs. Bhanji Munji & ANR [1954] INSC 96 (21 October 1954)